Saturday, May 23, 2026

 A short detour inland reveals a landscape of rugged mountains and deep history.

-• Mostar: A historic Bosnian city where East meets West, famed for its iconic Ottoman bridge arching gracefully over the emerald Neretva River.
+• Mostar: A historic Bosnian city where East meets West, famed for its iconic Ottoman bridge arching gracefully over the emerald.

 • Sarajevo: A city where minarets, cathedrals, and synagogues stand side-by-side, offering a profound look into the region's complex 20th-century history.